wanqizhu/finitefield/README.md

 not have to make assumptions about how it will be use.
 We believe this is the key toward achieving the design principles listed above.

+This project is heavily inspired by John Ousterhout's book, A Philosophy of Software Design, and his [CS 190](http://cs190.stanford.edu/) class at Stanford, Software Design Studio.

 # Design Overview